Turmeric

 Optional Powder Additives

-Mix all ingredients together in blended (I use a Vitamix blender) the KEY is to blend at high speed.
+1. Mix all ingredients together in a blender (I use a Vitamix blender) the KEY is to blend at high speed in food processor

 Nutritional Benefits